Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/harbor-master-init.md

 );
 ```

-Now, let's add a method to our `DatabaseService` to initialize the database:
+Now, let's add a method to our `DatabaseService` to initialize the database.
+This method will create the database in Postgres if it doesn't already exist.

 ```csharp
 public async Task InitializeDatabaseAsync()